marcinkapturski/tobi-qa-slack-bot/README.md

 # Overview

-Tobi will help with running automation tests on GitHub Actions directly from Slack It can be invited and called on any Slack channel (privet & public)
+Tobi QA Bot will run automation tests dirlectly from Slack
+It can be invited and called on any Slack channel (privet & public)

 ## Tobi Demo